 Sebastian Berger, Senior Lecturer of Economics, University of the West of England, conducts research on the social costs of neoliberalism.
 Berger was awarded the 2020 Kapp Prize by the Association for Ecological Economics in Germany.
 His scholarship also focuses on the history and poetic-hermeneutic foundations of economic knowledge.
 Areas of research: Institutional Economics, Social Economics, Ecological Economics, Business Ethics, History of Economic Thought, Political Economy.

-June Carbone is the Robina Chair in Law, Science and Technology at the University of Minnesota.
+June Carbone is the Robina Chair in Law, Science and Technology at the University of Minnesota Law School.
 Carbone is an expert in family law, assisted reproduction, property, and law, medicine and bioethics, and also has taught contracts, remedies, financial institutions, civil procedure, and feminist jurisprudence.

-Faisal Chaudhry, Assistant Professor of Law & History, and Hanley Institute Sustainability Scholar at the University of Dayton, is a scholar of the contemporary world.
+Faisal Chaudhry, Assistant Professor of Law & History, and Hanley Institute Sustainability Scholar at the University of Massachusetts School of Law, is a scholar of the contemporary world.
 His interests are in the legal-institutional underpinnings of the market and the interaction between law, distributional justice, and sustainable economic development.
 His research explores concepts of property rights and economic rent as they apply to land/natural resource use and the innovation system.

 Judy Fudge is the LIUNA Enrico Henry Mancinelli Professor of Global Labour Issues at McMaster University.
 She takes a socio-legal approach to studying work and labour, and is committed to fostering a multi-disciplinary approach to understanding the challenges and opportunities facing workers.
 Her most recent work focuses on labour exploitation, modern slavery and unfree labour in the context of labour migration.

-Sarah C. Haan writes at the intersection of corporate law and democracy, on subjects such as corporate governance, corporate political speech, and disclosure.
+Sarah C. Haan (Washington and Lee School of Law) writes at the intersection of corporate law and democracy, on subjects such as corporate governance, corporate political speech, and disclosure.
 Her scholarship has appeared in the Stanford Law Review, the Yale Law Journal, the Northwestern University Law Review, and other leading journals and blogs.
 In 2018, Professor Haan was awarded the Lewis Prize for excellence in legal scholarship.

 John Haskell is a senior lecturer at the University of Manchester Law School and junior faculty at the Institute for Global Law and Policy (IGLP, Harvard Law School).
 Prior to Manchester, a Fulbright Scholar and held tenure track academic appointments in UK and US law schools.
 When not working, enjoy being a dad and negotiating entropy.